Representations of affine Nappi-Witten Lie algebras over polynomial algebras: Introduction

 \section{Introduction}

 There are numerous uses for two-dimensional conformal field theories (CFTs) in mathematics and physics.
-A significant category of CFTs include Wess-Zumino-Novikov-Witten (WZNW) models \cite{EW}.
+A significant category of CFTs include Wess-Zumino-Novikov-Witten (WZNW) models, studied in \cite{EW}.
 Nappi and Witten showed in \cite{NW} that a WZNW model is based on a central extension of the two-dimensional Euclidean group that describes the homogeneous four-dimensional space-time corresponding to a gravitational plane wave.
 The corresponding Lie algebra $H_4$ is known as Nappi Witten Lie algebra.
+Nappi Witten Lie algebra can be realized as a Lie algebra of the complex four dimensional Lie group $G(0,1)$ which consists of all $4 \times 4$ matrices of the form

+with $a,b,c, \tau \in \C$.
 This Lie algebra is neither abelian nor semisimple.
-Nappi-Witten Lie algebra has non-degenerate symmetric bilinear form which is $H_4$ invariant, so like affine Kac-Moody Lie algebra, one can affinize Nappi-Witten Lie algebra.
+Nappi-Witten Lie algebra has non-degenerate symmetric bilinear form which is $H_4$ invariant.
+Therefore with a method similar to affine Kac-Moody Lie algebra, one can affinize Nappi-Witten Lie algebra.
 The central extension of loop of $H_4$ is known as affine Nappi-Witten Lie algebra.
-Now one naturally add the Virasoro Lie algebra with affine Nappi-Witten Lie algebra and construct the afiine-Virasoro Nappi-Witten Lie algebra. \\

-The study of the representation theory of the Nappi-witten Lie algebra $H_4$ was started in \cite{MW}.
-The representation theory of affine Nappi-witten Lie algebra $\what H_4$ was studied by \cite{KK}.
+Moreover, the natural action of Virasoro algebra on $\C[t,t^{-1}]$ induces afiine-Virasoro Nappi-Witten Lie algebra structure (see 2.4).
+Our aim to investigate a class of irreducible representations for Nappi-Witten and affine Nappi-Witten Lie algebras arising from Cartan free modules.\\ The study of the representation theory of the Nappi-witten Lie algebra $H_4$ was started in \cite{MW}.
 Later a systematic study of representations of $\what H_4$ was initiated in \cite{BJP}, where the authors studied the structures of generalized Verma modules and gave vertex operator algebra constructions.
 In \cite{JW}, the authors classified the simple restricted modules for the affine Nappi-Witten algebra.
-The category of weight modules with finite dimensional weight spaces over the Nappi-Witten vertex operator algebra was studied in \cite{AKD}, here the simple modules were classified and the characters of these simple mod ules were computed.
-The imaginary Verma modules and irreducible weight modules with finite weight spaces for the twisted affine Nappi-witten Lie algebra were studied in \cite{XC} and \cite{XC2} respectively. \\
+The category of weight modules with finite dimensional weight spaces over the Nappi-Witten vertex operator algebra was studied in \cite{AKD}, in particular the simple modules were classified and the characters of these simple modules were computed.
+The imaginary Verma modules and irreducible weight modules with finite weight spaces for the twisted affine Nappi-witten Lie algebra were studied in \cite{XC} and \cite{XC2} respectively. \\ Let $\mathfrak{a}$ be any Lie algebra over $\C$ and $\mathfrak{b}$ be any finite-dimensional abelian subalgebra of $\mathfrak{a}$.
+Denote $\mathcal{M}(\mathfrak{a},\mathfrak{b})$ by the full subcategory of $U(\mathfrak{a})$-modules consisting of objects whose restriction to $U(\mathfrak{b})$ is a free module of rank $1$, i.e.,